scaleoutsean/eseries-perf-analyzer/FAQ.md

 ### How to scrape multiple Collector instances from Victoria Metrics?

 - Use `two-array-docker-compose.yml` (move it, or just the two `collector` services, to `docker-compose.yml`).
 Notice that your `collector` container will become `collector1` and `collector2` after that.
 The Traefik labels also look different.
-You need to remove the unnecessary `collector` container, and start `collector1` and `collector2` (or whatever your names are).
-Check the logs.
+You need to remove the unnecessary `collector` container, and start `collector1` and `collector2` (or whatever your names are). `.env` hard-codes the Prometheus port (also see [CONFIGURATION](./CONFIGURATION.md)), so remove that or override it for each collector.
+Start all collectors and check the logs.
 - Once that's working, update `./vm/prometheus.yml` to add the newly named collectors/ports (see `vm/prometheus-two-array.yml`).
 Stop, remove and restart `vm` service.
 Check that VM is successfully scraping the new collectors

 ```sh